Need Additional Help? Call: (301) 496-5248 E-mail: firstname.lastname@example.org

 What is a clinical trial?

-Clinical trials are medical research studies in which people volunteer to participate.
-A clinical trial is used to evaluate the safety and effectiveness of a new procedure, medication, or device to prevent, diagnose, or treat an eye disease or disorder.
+Clinical trials are medical research studies in which people, also called human subjects, volunteer to participate.
+A clinical trial is used to evaluate the safety and effectiveness of an “intervention” to prevent, diagnose, or treat an eye disease or disorder.
+Examples of interventions include:

 Clinical trials are medical research studies in which people volunteer to participate.